 The amount of online advertising options seems to grow exponentially every year.
 While in many ways this is a positive for small business, it can also be overwhelming.
 Here are the top five online options small businesses should consider:

 - Social Media: This falls under the umbrella of “important but time-consuming.”
-It should also be noted that you don’t need a social media presence on every site.
+If you’re not on social media, you’re missing out on a way of reaching 91% of Singapore’s population.
+Note though, that you don’t have to be on every single site.
 The best advice is to pick one or two sites that lend themselves well to your brand, and then optimize those profiles the best you can.
 Post often, make sure the content is relevant and timely, and use it as a tool to engage with your customers.
-This doesn’t include paid social media advertising; while paid ads are definitely an option, it might be cost-prohibitive based on your business’ size and goals.
-If you want to keep your budget low, see if you can gain traction on social channels without paid ads.

 How to find the best channels: Start with your customers.